AdrianNunez/zeroshot-action-recognition-action-priors/README.md

 If you find the code useful for your research, please, cite our paper.

+Núñez-Marcos, A., Azkune, G., Agirre, E., López-de-Ipiña, D., & Arganda-Carreras, I. (2020, June).
+Using external knowledge to improve zero-shot action recognition in egocentric videos.
+In International Conference on Image Analysis and Recognition (pp. 174-185).
+Cham: Springer International Publishing.

 This repository contains the following files:

 * **action_inferece.py**: script to infer actions (with and without priors, all are used).
 Results are stored in csv format within the split path.